brumka/PiHole-DOT/README.md

-#
+# Tutorial
 ## Configuring PiHole as DNS-over-TLS recursive DNS resolver

-Using [PiHole](https://pi-hole.net/) is a  popular way to filter our ads, malware, and trackers.
+Using [PiHole](https://pi-hole.net/) is a  popular way to filter out ads, malware, and trackers.
 It is easy to install and has excellent UI.
 PiHole comes with the built in [dnsmasq](https://en.wikipedia.org/wiki/Dnsmasq) DNS resolver as well as the [lighttpd](https://en.wikipedia.org/wiki/Lighttpd) web server.

-Over the past few years we start seeing [DNS-over-TLS](https://en.wikipedia.org/wiki/DNS_over_TLS) gaining more popularity.
-For example: most of Android phones now come with so-called `secure DNS` enabled by default, which is a mere DOT.

 For quite a few years, PiHole been doing great job for me.
-I first installed it, just like many, on RasberryPi 3+ SBC, but later switched to [AtomicPI](https://ameridroid.com/products/atomic-pi) to get a full 1GB NIC and to avoid RPi SDcard's imminent failure (despite wear-leveling), since AtomicPI comes with the on-board eMMC storag, which is way faster and despite small size still sufficient for my purpose.
-I could now turning the logging on without worrying of excessive file I/O killing the SD card.
+I first installed it, just like many, on RasberryPi 3+ SBC, but later switched to [AtomicPI](https://ameridroid.com/products/atomic-pi) to get a full 1GB NIC and to avoid the imminent failure or RPi's SD card.
+AtomicPI comes with the on-board eMMC storage, which is way faster and, despite its small size, still is sufficient for my purpose.
+I could now turn on the logging without worrying about file I/O killing the SD card.

+Over the past few years we start seeing [DNS-over-TLS](https://en.wikipedia.org/wiki/DNS_over_TLS) (aka "DOT") gaining more popularity.
+Suffice to say that  Android phones now come with so-called `"secure DNS"` enabled by default, which is a mere DOT.

-However, with the advent of DOT and having mostly Android devices in my home network, I started noticing that PiHole becomes less efficient just due to the fact that my devices were using the default Google's DOT (8.8.8.8).
+With the advent of DOT and having mostly Android devices in my home network, I started noticing that PiHole became not up to its task  due to the fact that my devices were using the default Google's DOT (8.8.8.8).
 Thus, the task was to make PiHole relevant again.
 To my surprise, PiHole developers refuse to add DOT and DOH functionality.

+Of course, my knee-jerk reaction was to block Google's DNS on my Ubiquiti firewall, but that would be a lame workaround.

-Luckily, there are quite a few resources on how to configure it.
-Most are generic and required some tinkering.
-Some PiHole users are opting out for using a cloudflare DOT/DOH gateway.
-So, if you do not want to trust your ISP with collecting your browsing history, why would you trust Cloudflare, which is a for-profit company as well?
+Luckily, there are few hints out there on how to configure DOT.
+Most notes are generic and require tinkering.
+Some PiHole users are opting out for using Cloudflare's DOT/DOH gateway.
+However, if I do not trust my ISP with collecting browsing history of my family (and guests), why would I trust Cloudflare, which is a for-profit company?

-After some research I came up with switching from the default lighttpd webserver to nginx and, why not to install a proper DNS server as well?
-Switching to UNBOUND is pretty easy.
-As a result, final design
+After some research I decided to switch from the default lighttpd webserver to nginx and, why not to install a proper DNS server as well?
+Switching to UNBOUND is easy.
+As a result, final design idea could be illustrated as

 ![image](https://raw.githubusercontent.com/brumka/PiHole-DOT/main/ArchDiagram.png)

-I am going to use `YourDNSServer` and, respectively, `YourDNSServerIPaddress` for the FQDN and the IP address of your DNS server
+Throughout this guide I am going to use `YourDNSServer` and, respectively, `YourDNSServerIPaddress` for the FQDN and the IP address of my DNS server

 ##Installing UNBOUND
 ======

-There is an easy to follow [guide on pihole pages](https://docs.pi-hole.net/guides/dns/unbound/).
-Once it is installed you can validate it running by either running
+There is an easy-to-follow [guide on pihole pages](https://docs.pi-hole.net/guides/dns/unbound/).
+Once UNBOUND is installed you can validate it is correctly resolving by running

 ```
 $ dig @YourDNSServer -P 5335 www.github.com +nocomment